 A rosewood fingerboard is a mark of a quality guitar.
 Rosewood is prized for its resonance and tonal properties but has been the subject of much scrutiny from environmental activists.
 Its use was widely banned in 2017.

 Though restrictions have now been lifted on using rosewood in musical instruments, it is still a bit of a hot-button issue.
 Rather than using inferior wood, Epiphone used rosewood on this model.
 You can expect great playability and excellent sound characteristics.
+However, on more recent models (2023) I see Indian Laurel being used for the fretboard, so it’s quite possible Epiphone is moving away from Rosewood.

 Les Paul Neck